Location

 25.71846

 The Pineland Courts are a dedicated sports-amenity complex situated in Coral Gables, near Carillo Street/Stanford Drive and the University of Miami.
 The facility will include four pickleball courts, one regulation-sized basketball court, ample seating, drinking fountains, and bike parking.
-The courts are surrounded by Pine Rockland-inspired planting, creating an integrated natural setting for active play.
+The courts are surrounded by Pine Rockland-inspired planting and microforests creating an integrated natural setting for active play.

 Ponce de Leon near Carillo Street, Granada Blvd and the University of Miami